edoardesd/mosquitto-ST/readme.md

 ## Future works
 - Develop a script which creates valid configuration files
 - Automatic discovery of MQTT-SN brokers
-- Create a tree for each topic in the syste
+- Create a tree for each topic in the system